userfog/klee_setup_script/README.md

 ## System requirements
 This script has only been tested on Ubuntu.

-If you are interested in running KLEE on a different system please message me and I can make edits, or submit changes on your own.
+If you are interested in running KLEE on a different system please message me and I can make edits or submit changes on your own.

 ## Install